kalmi/agentgame-2012-jervis-agent/README.md

  - Agents don't go too close to the edge of the map.
  - Agents can simply be denied entry to the size-limited "expensive" water tiles during scavenging, and they still do fine

 I created an semi-transparent overlay for displaying fog of darkness and the emergent behaviours.
-Video: https://vimeo.com/232976281
+This can be seen in the video.

 ### Java